Pfizer gets Celebrex patent extension, sues generic companies

 Pfizer said it filed lawsuits against several generic drugmakers that are seeking permission from the U.S. Food and Drug Administration to sell a generic version of the drug in the United States beginning in May 2014.

-Pfizer said it sued Teva Pharmaceutical Industries Ltd; Mylan Inc; Watson Pharmaceuticals, which has since changed its name to Actavis Inc; Lupin Pharmaceuticals; and Apotex to try to prevent them from selling their generic Celebrex until the new patent expires on December 2, 2015.
+Pfizer said it sued Teva Pharmaceutical Industries Ltd ; Mylan Inc ; Watson Pharmaceuticals, which has since changed its name to Actavis Inc ; Lupin Pharmaceuticals; and Apotex to try to prevent them from selling their generic Celebrex until the new patent expires on Dec.
+2, 2015.

 Shares of Pfizer were up 1.4 percent at $28.09 in morning trading on the New York Stock Exchange.